Measurement of the inclusive $\mathrm{t\bar{t}}$ production cross section in proton-proton collisions at $\sqrt{s} =$ 5.02 TeV: Summary

 \section{Summary}

 A measurement of the top quark pair production cross section at a center-of-mass energy of 5.02\TeV is presented for events with one electron and one muon of opposite charge, and at least two jets, using proton-proton collisions collected by the CMS experiment in 2017 and corresponding to an integrated luminosity of 302\pbinv.
 The measured cross section is found to be $\stt = 60.7 \pm 5.0 \stat \pm 2.8 \syst \pm 1.1 \lum \pb$.
-To reduce the statistical uncertainty in the result, a combination with the single lepton + jets measurement, using a data set collected in 2015 at the same center-of-mass energy and corresponding to an integrated luminosity of 27.4\pbinv, is performed.
+A combination with the single lepton + jets measurement, using a data set collected in 2015 at the same center-of-mass energy and corresponding to an integrated luminosity of 27.4\pbinv, is performed.
 A measurement of $63.0 \pm 4.1 \stat \pm 3.0\, \text{(syst+lumi)}\pb$ is obtained, in agreement with the prediction from the standard model of $66.8^{+2.9}_{-3.1}\pb$.